 I’ve written previously about my experience of mothering a seriously ill child, and while I’ll share a little here, I mostly want to invite you to explore your own stories – whether that be in fiction or non-fiction, in writing, music, art or any other form of creative expression.

 Feel free to read my introductions to each prompt, which include snippets of my own story, or skip them completely and jump straight into any creative prompt that grabs your attention.

 1. Show Your Heart

 We each have a physical heart beating inside us, but the word ‘heart’ is often used metaphorically and symbolically, too.
 We might ‘have a heart’, be ‘hard-hearted’ or ‘take heart’.
-We can ‘follow our heart’ or be ‘heart-broken’.
-And ‘Show Your Heart‘ is the theme of CHD Awareness Month this year.
+We can ‘follow our heart’, be ‘heart-broken’ or ‘wear our heart on our sleeve’.

 Whether you have a personal story to tell, or your creativity leads you into a fictional world, I’d love to know where your heart takes you today.